-However, despite the fact that it was originally designed for military use, the M16/AR-15’s modular design and, ease of disassembly and reassembly, as well as its rugged reliability (plus its cool look!) have made it one of the most popular civilian rifles in America as well as in other many countries around the world.
+However, despite the fact that it was originally designed for military use, the M16/AR-15’s modular design and, ease of disassembly and reassembly, as well as its rugged reliability (plus its cool look!) have made it one of the most popular civilian rifles in America and in other countries around the world.

 Of course, this is no wonder since the M16/AR-15 can be easily configured for any task from Close Quarters Battle situations to sniping for military and police use and, for civilians, it can be configured to be the ultimate home defense rifle as well as a rugged and reliable hunting rifle for any game species ranging from squirrels to moose simply by replacing the bolt carrier and/or the upper receiver/barrel assembly and, the magazine.

 Consequently, due to its relatively easy assembly and its modular nature, it is also no wonder that many amateur and professional gunsmiths are now building their own AR-15 rifles either from kits or disparate parts that are readily available from numerous different sources.

 However, it should be noted that according to U.S. federal law, a person can purchase any AR-15 part from any vendor except for the lower receiver without the need for the legalities associated with purchasing a fully assembled rifle.
 But, in order to purchase a lower receiver, you will need to fill out the same form that you would if purchasing a fully assembled rifle, and you will also have to pass the accompanying federal background check.

 Then, of course, you will need to decide whether to build your new rifle from parts kits or disparate parts.
 But you should be aware that while purchasing individual, disparate, parts may be less expensive than purchasing parts kits, the differences in tolerances may not always allow for various parts to mate without alteration.
 Whereas, if parts kits are purchased and especially from the same manufacturer, they are far more likely to fit together without alteration.